iitd/iitd.github.io/col100/labs/assignment6.md

 ---

-**Problem Statement 6: TwoSum**
+**Problem Statement 7: TwoSum**

 Given a list of integers `nums` and an integer `target`, write a function `two_sum(nums, target)` that returns the number of pairs of numbers in the list `nums` that sum up to the target.
 Assume the pairs are unordered i.e. `(nums[i], nums[j])` is the same as `(nums[j], nums[i])`.

 **Note: your algorithm should run in O(n) time complexity where n is the length of the list `nums`.
-Note that sorting algorithms in general are O(nlogn) in time complexity and hence, can't be used here**
+Note that sorting algorithms in general are O(nlogn) in time complexity and hence, can't be used here but operations on sets/dicts are on average O(1)**

 ```python
 def two_sum(nums, target):